Do you want to achieve your weight loss goals faster?

 Well yeah….
 That’s a dumb question, Clarissa.
 It’s like asking if the sky is blue, or if 2020 was a rough year.

 Of course you want to achieve your goals faster, everyone does.
 It’s human nature.
 But being the big-brained mammals that we are… there’s a lot we have to take into account.

 For example, the safety and sustainability of the methods that we choose to reach said goals.

 Now I’m not promising you’ll achieve your goals fairy-godmother fast.

 Goals, habits, and anything else worth having in life takes time, patience and a whole lot of effort.

 What I am promising, is “faster”.

-In this post I’ll introduce you to a simple process with three insightful self reflection questions that will teach you how to achieve goals faster by learning faster.
+In this post I’ll introduce you to a simple process with three insightful self reflection questions that will teach you how to achieve your weight loss goals faster by learning faster.

 It’s going to take awhile for them to work out right.
 And frankly, you might have some small explosions here and there before it’s all said and done.

 This is because habits, goals, and science experiments all require some trial and error.